Lapwing | Facts, Diet, Habitat & Pictures

 What is a lapwing?

-A lapwing is a type of bird known for its striking black and white plumage and distinctive crest.
+A lapwing is a type of bird popular for its striking black-and-white plumage and distinctive crest.

 Where are lapwings commonly found?